 In 2020, Prime Day was held only six weeks before Black Friday so a lot of shoppers were wondering if it would be better to hold out for the pre-holiday sales to begin.

-What ended up happening was Prime Day 2020 kicked off, a bunch of other retailers brought forward their Black Friday sales to the start of November, and we essentially had a shopping season that blurred into one and lasted about eight weeks.
+What ended up happening was Prime Day 2020 kicked off, a bunch of other retailers brought forward their Black Friday sales to the start of November (some even launching in early October), and we essentially had a shopping season that blurred into one and lasted two months.

-This year, assuming Prime Day moves back to summer, it's worth shopping the sale for the Prime-exclusive savings.
+This year, with Prime Day moving back to summer, it's worth shopping the sale for the Prime-exclusive savings.
 Prime Day offers Black Friday-level pricing on a lot of products, especially Amazon's own gear, and we've seen deals show up during Prime Day in the past and then never come back around during Black Friday and Cyber Monday.

 Prime Day gives you a shot to shop early while getting the best prices so it's kind of a no-brainer to make the most of it if you have a Prime membership.